 Privileged Access to Special Purpose Research Computers

-- Such special-purpose computers will not have any users' home accounts or contain confidential information
+- Such special-purpose computers will not have any users’ home accounts or contain confidential information or data

 - If necessary, the Director of the Computer Systems Lab may impose other restrictions on such computers in order to protect the security of the computing facility.